Why Go Texas Hog Hunting?

 One scientific study says that pigs are the second smartest animal behind only chimpanzees.

-- you may take hog by any method, year around in Texas.
+- you may take hog by any method, year-round in Texas.

 That means; no need to wait for deer season to warm up the gun barrel.